 Tell Pres.
-Ramaphosa to give pensioners a 13th cheque in December
+Ramaphosa to give pensioners R2500 and a 13th cheque in December

 We join the call with civil society organisations who are advocating that budgets are a political tool and that prioritisation of revenue is required to deal with our most urgent political problems.
-Government does have the money to cover a bonus in December for all pensioners.
+Government should tax the rich fairly so they can give adequate grants to Mzansi pensioners.

 Why is this important?